-As a result of being with counselors who are such positive role models, your camper will better understand what is right, what is wrong and be able to cope with school and life situations.
+As a result of being with counselors who are such positive role models, your camper will better understand what is right and what is wrong, and have the skills to cope with various school and life situations.

 Cabin Life Is Fun

-Each cabin group is a family with eight campers and two counselors who ensure that all are respected and involved.
-Counselors guide campers through cabin clean-up and decision –making regarding activities.
-Evenings are spent with the cabin group, or village of cabins, in a variety of exciting games, campfires and all-camp events.
+Each cabin group is a family with eight campers and two counselors who ensure that everyone is respected and involved.
+Counselors guide campers through cabin clean-up, meals, and decision –making regarding activities.
+Evenings are spent with the cabin group, or village of cabins, in a variety of exciting games, campfires, and all-camp events.

 Hazen’s Five Villages Give Campers A Sense Of Belonging.